 If you were one of the chosen, one of the saved, you were called an "elect."

 If you were damned, you were an "unregenerate."

 So how did you know if you were saved or damned?

 There was no way to know if you were "elect" or "unregenerate

 Puritans believed the Bible was the literal word of God and sought to follow it exactly.

 They believed everyone should use the Bible to find connections between the scriptures and their everyday lives in an effort to better serve God.

 Because everyone needed to be able to read the Bible, Puritans placed a high value on education.

-They believed everyone should be well-educated.
 This is really the start of public schools.

 Harvard College was founded in 1636 (only 16 years after their arrival!).